resiprocate/resiprocate/resip/recon/readme.txt

 1. Ensure the build environment is setup as indicated above.
 2. Use the recon_7_1.sln Visual Studio 2003 or recon_8_0.sln Visual Studio 2005
     solution file
-4. Open the sipXmediaAdapterLib project settings and enable the following defines:
+3. Open the sipXmediaAdapterLib project settings and enable the following defines:
     DISABLE_DEFAULT_PHONE_MEDIA_INTERFACE_FACTORY
     ENABLE_TOPOLOGY_FLOWGRAPH_INTERFACE_FACTORY
     by removing the 'xx' characters from the Preprocessor defines.
     You should do this for both Debug and Release project settings.
-5. Open the sipXmediaAdapterLib and sipXmediaLib project settings and add the following define:  DISABLE_STREAM_PLAYER to the Preprocessor defines.
+4. Open the sipXmediaAdapterLib and sipXmediaLib project settings and add the following define:  DISABLE_STREAM_PLAYER to the Preprocessor defines.
     You should do this for both Debug and Release project settings.
+5. Provide an include path to pcre for the sipXmediaLib projects by doing one of the following:
+    - Modify your base Visual Studio settings for include paths - add an include path to \resip\contrib\pcre
+    - Modify the Additional Include Directories settings of the sipXmediaAdapterLib, sipXmedaLib and sipXportLib projects to include: ";..\..\resip\contrib\pcre"
 6. Build solution.